Good Practice Toolkit

 • Provides clear processes that are safe and confidential.

-• A whistleblowing policy that has the following components as a minimum:
+A whistleblowing policy, for disclosures where a whistleblower has reasonable grounds to suspect their information discloses misconduct or wrongdoing, that has the following components as a minimum:

-• The establishment of a fair and impartial investigative process.
+• Outlines processes to protect anonymity where requested, confidentiality, and a fair and impartial investigative process.

 Guidance

-To assist signatory organisations to develop a whistleblowing policy, an example member policy provided by UNICEF can be found in the Resources Section below.
-Members will also find links to the whistleblowing policies of other members by looking at their websites.
+To assist signatory organisations to develop a whistleblowing policy, examples of various different members policy can be found in the Resources Section below.

-• Policy, procedure or guidance document outlining the requirements for the safety, security and travel for staff and volunteers.
+• Policy, procedure or guidance document outlining the requirements for the safety and security for personnel while travelling.

 Guidance